A census of graph-drawing algorithms based on generalized transversal structures: Introduction

 \fig{width=\linewidth}{labeling-separating}{Left: Corner labeling associated to a transversal structure (rule for defining the labels around outer and inner vertices, and an example).
 Right: Corner labeling associated to a separating decomposition (rule for defining the labels around outer vertices and around black and white inner vertices, and an example).}

 We now turn our attention to the dual picture, and review two orthogonal drawing algorithms based on the same pair of combinatorial structures~\cite{OB-EF:Schnyder,He93:reg-edge-labeling}.
 An \emph{orthogonal drawing} of a planar graph $G'$ is a drawing such that each edge is a sequence of axis-aligned segments, a bend being a turning point on an edge.
+An orthogonal drawing is called \emph{one-bend} if every edge has at most one bend.
+All orthogonal drawing algorithms to be reviewed and introduced in the paper produce one-bend drawings (upon not drawing the root vertex, see below).

 \fig{width=\linewidth}{BeFu}{Orthogonal drawing from~\cite{OB-EF:Schnyder} obtained using the (dual of the) separating decomposition shown in Figure~\ref{fig:separating_decomp}.
 The odd and even separating paths of the circled vertex $v$ are indicated.
 The even path $P_e'(v)$ has 2 faces on its left, while the odd path $P_o'(v)$ has $6$ faces on its right, hence the circled vertex has coordinates $(2,6)$ in the drawing.
 Placing similarly all the dual vertices (excluding $\vinfty$) yields the orthogonal drawing shown on the right.}